-Kumarappan Thiyagarajan contributed compiler-level optimizations to the Xilinx/onnx-mlir repository, focusing on improving graph compatibility and runtime performance.
-He implemented a compile-time option to decompose the Hardswish ONNX operation into simpler ONNX ops, using C++ and MLIR to enhance flexibility and backend support.
-Additionally, he developed a canonicalization pass that fuses consecutive ONNXClip operations into a single Clip, reducing graph complexity and enabling more efficient execution.
-His work demonstrated a solid understanding of compiler development and graph optimization, addressing both operator support and intermediate representation clarity within the ONNX Runtime ecosystem over the course of the month.
+Worked on the Xilinx/onnx-mlir repository to deliver compiler-level optimizations focused on improving graph compatibility and runtime performance.
+Developed a compile-time option to decompose the Hardswish ONNX operation into simpler ONNX ops, using C++ and MLIR to enhance flexibility and backend support.
+Additionally, implemented canonicalization and fusion of consecutive ONNXClip operations, reducing graph complexity and enabling more efficient execution.
+These changes contributed to cleaner intermediate representations and aligned with broader project goals of operator support and performance.
+The work demonstrated depth in compiler development, graph optimization, and integration with ONNX Runtime, emphasizing maintainability and extensibility in the codebase.

 April 2025 (Month: 2025-04) - Xilinx/onnx-mlir delivered compiler-level optimizations that improve compatibility, graph simplicity, and potential runtime performance across backends.
 Key work centers were: (1) Hardswish decomposition implemented as a compile-time option with a default kernel dialect lowering path to improve compatibility and flexibility, and (2) canonicalization and fusion of consecutive ONNXClip operations into a single Clip to reduce graph complexity and enable more efficient backends.
 These changes are aligned with the project’s goals of broader operator support, cleaner IR, and improved end-to-end performance.
 Commits include bd070eac8977c73fa3e7c3cff1ebf8d32aa9645c (Decompose Hardswish into simpler ONNX ops) and 5e96d18023a1c20abbb0e9160c5288cd47e16925 (Fuse consecutive clips pattern).